HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 15.
+FIG. 15.
 The Case consists of facts or information about the patient called Case Features (CPGCaseFeatures) that may be resolved by [FHIR Resources following the Event pattern](https://www.hl7.org/fhir/event.html) and [FHIR Resources following the Request pattern](https://www.hl7.org/fhir/request.html) as required data elements or inferred, in part using required data elements.
 If an inference (logic) tells you something about the patient, it is almost certainly a Case Feature.

 </summary>